-Cooperatives are democratic organizations controlled by their members, who actively participate in setting their policies and making decisions.
+Cooperatives are democratic organizations controlled by their customer-owners, who actively participate in setting their policies and making decisions.
 Men and women serving as elected representatives are accountable to the membership.
-In primary cooperatives, members have equal voting rights – one member, one vote – and cooperatives at other levels are organized in a democratic manner.
+In primary cooperatives, customer-owners have equal voting rights – one customer-owner, one vote – and cooperatives at other levels are organized in a democratic manner.

 Member Economic Participation

 Customer-owners contribute equally to, and democratically control, the capital of their cooperative.
 At least part of that capital is usually the common property of the cooperative.
 They usually receive limited compensation, if any, on capital subscribed as a condition of membership.
 Customer-owners allocate surpluses for any or all of the following purposes: developing the cooperative, possibly by setting up reserves, part of which at least would be indivisible; benefiting members in proportion to their transactions with the cooperative; and supporting other activities approved by the membership.